 If you thought being bilingual made you an overachiever, you’re about to get schooled.
 Queen Victoria was fluent in no fewer than five languages: English, German, French, Latin, and Italian.
 She also learned a little Hindustani and Urdu in order to chat with her Indian servants at Windsor Castle (above).

-Queen Victoria is the second-longest reigning British monarch
+Queen Victoria was the second-longest reigning British monarch

 Queen Victoria ruled for 63 years, and up until September 2015, was the longest reigning British monarch.
-The current monarch, Queen Elizabeth II—celebrating her Platinum Jubilee of 70 years on the throne—now holds the title.
+The late Queen Elizabeth II—who celebrated her Platinum Jubilee of 70 years on the throne—now holds the title.